koheimiya/checkpoint/README.md

 ```

 ### Commandline tool
-We can use taskproc from commandline like `python -m taskproc.app path/to/taskfile.py`, where `taskfile.py` defines the `Main` task as follows:
+We can use taskproc from commandline like `taskproc path/to/taskfile.py`, where `taskfile.py` defines the `Main` task as follows:
 ```python
 # taskfile.py